AndersonGimenez86/InitialProjectArchitecture/README.md

 # InitialProjectArchitecture

-P.S.
-At this moment refactoring CQRS implementation.
+CQRS implementation is being refactored.
 For more details, take a look at the documentation.

 Base project for new entreprise softwares \ applications.
 Project is using most part of best practices, patterns, concepts, etc.